kubernetes/community/contributors/devel/sig-architecture/conformance-tests.md

   are robust
 - it has a name that is a literal string

+### Base Profile Requirements

+The Base profile contains only conformance tests for GA, non-optional features or APIs.
+More specifically, a test is eligible for the Base profile if:

+- it tests only GA, non-optional features or APIs (e.g., no alpha or beta endpoints, no feature flags required, no deprecated features)
+- it is non-privileged (e.g., does not require root on nodes, access to raw network interfaces, or cluster admin permissions)

+### Privileged Profile Requirements

+Tests are eligible for the Privileged profile if:

+- it tests only GA, non-optional features or APIs (e.g., no alpha or beta endpoints, no feature flags required, no deprecated features)
+- it tests privileged features
+- it incidentally requires special privileges in order to execute the test

+That is, it would be eligible for Base, except that it either tests a privileged feature (host network/ports/IPC/etc., Node updating/patching/tainting, admission webhook configuration, etc.), or requires those privileges incidentally in the test setup.

+### Additional Notes on Eligibility

 Examples of features which are not currently eligible for conformance tests:

 - node/platform-reliant features, eg: multiple disk mounts, GPUs, high density,